 Revitalizing Pediatric Occupational Therapy Intervention With Embodied Cognition Research

 The new embodiment research suggests new school occupational therapy interventions that provide distinct value in improving student mental health for learning.
-The new interventions integrate developmentally individualized mindfulness (Weng et al., 2021), interoceptive body awareness (Mahler et al., 2022; Weng et al., 2021; Barmpagiannis. & Baldimtsi, 2025), emotion regulation (Rodriguez & Kross, 2023), sensory modulation, touch (Proff et al., 2022; Price & Weng, 2021) and environmental adaptation interventions (Schmitt & Schoen, 2022; Tancredi et al., 2021).
+The new interventions integrate developmentally individualized mindfulness (Gerbarg & Brown, 2024; Weng et al., 2021), interoceptive body awareness (Mahler et al., 2022; Weng et al., 2021; Barmpagiannis. & Baldimtsi, 2025), touch (Eggbart et al., 2019; Proff et al., 2022; Price & Weng, 2021), emotion regulation (Rodriguez & Kross, 2023), sensory modulation, and environmental adaptation interventions (Schmitt & Schoen, 2022; Tancredi et al., 2021).

 Sensation can function as a coping strategy enhancing emotion regulation in response to problematic sensory modulation and emotional challenges for students with Autism Spectrum Disorders (Rodriguez & Kross, 2023; Barmpagiannis & Baldimtsi, 2025).
 FABRollTherapyBallCoreProgressionStrategy An important clinical insight in treating youth with complex behavioral challenges has been that school occupational therapy intervention with students who have developmental, Autism Spectrum, and Post-Traumatic Stress Disorders that is developmentally individualized to enhance interoceptive body awareness can improve behavior and learning.
 New Interoceptive Awareness Strategies for School OT